Janakbhatta898/EcoWatch-Nepal/README.md

 ﻿# 🔥 VanaRakshya - AI-Powered Forest Conservation System
-An intelligent web application for forest rangers and officials to detect and monitor wildfires, illegal logging and poaching in real-time using NASA satellite data, drone imagery, and machine learning.
+An intelligent web application for forest rangers and officials to detect and monitor wildfires, illegal logging and poaching in real-time using real time drone imagery, gopros, cctvs used in forests/national parks that are connected to wlan and machine learning.

 ---